 MICHELLE: So, I have these two boy kitties who have had a personality/territory conflict for going on two years now.
 And now, suddenly, they are sleeping peacefully next to each other on an ottoman.
 I can only conclude that this is a Christmas miracle.

 MICHELLE: Maybe it’s a body-heat issue, but I would be so happy if they actually became friends.

 Anyway, what better way to celebrate surviving the longest night of the year (not to mention the Mayan apocalypse) than devoting our final column of the year to two recently released short-story collections?
 I’m speaking of The Devil Is So Cute by Takako Shimura (JManga) and Kaoru Mori: Anything and Something (Yen Press).
 It just seemed natural to me to pair these together, since Shimura and Mori are women artists writing primarily for the seinen demographic.

-MELINDA: What better way indeed?
+MJ: What better way indeed?
 Now, I’ll admit that the collection of short manga tends to be one of my least favorite formats (it beats out 4-koma, but only by a hair), so I went into this with a sort of grudging sense of duty, but both collections offered up some interesting insight into their creators, so it was definitely worthwhile.